 Buyer beware, or rather, advertiser beware.

 If you’re an advertiser and aren’t leveraging buyer personas when you create your campaigns, your advertising may not be reaching its full potential.
 Buyer personas help you think through your advertising strategy; they help you craft ads that will appeal to each audience you hope to reach.
-When you tailor ad campaigns to specific buyer personas, your chances for leads and sales increase.
-It’s a perfect storm.
+When you tailor ad campaigns to specific buyer personas, your chances for leads, and sales increase.

-Creating a buyer persona means considering who your target audience is.
+Creating a buyer persona begins with considering who your target audience is.
 Once you do that, you can build ad campaigns that target those buyers.

 What is a buyer persona?

 A buyer persona is a depiction, or portrayal, of your ideal buyer.
-Who is the perfect match for your product or service.
+Who is the perfect match for your product or service?
 A buyer persona represents the person you hope to attract to your products.
-On the surface, it’s simple; however, many ad buyers and company executives don’t establish buyer personas.
-This oversight can limit your success in generating sales for products or services.
+All you need is an imagination and a grasp of who your business appeals to.

 Buyer personas generally include information like this: